indi-rin/indi-rin/README.md

 ### Hi there 👋

 I'm Indi, a full-stack software engineer.
 A long-time lover of logic puzzles and pattern-matching, I originally dipped my toes into programming with Lua and Java in high school and C++ in college, before diving into web and mobile development.
+I'm continuing to refine those skills while currently in the process of also learning MySQL and Ruby on Rails for a non-profit I volunteer for.

 Outside of programming, I love:
 - 💃 Ballroom dance